truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinioManualUpdate.md

 ![MinioClientAddDeployment2](/images/SCALE/MinioClientAddDeployment2.png "Add New Deployment")
 {{< /expand >}}

-### Port the configurations from the old MinIO deployment into the new one.
+### Porting Configurations from Old to New MinIO Deployment

-Export your old MinIO app configurations by entering `./mc.exe admin config export old-deployment-name > config.txt`.
+To port your configuration from your old MinIO deployment to your new, export your old MinIO app configurations by entering `./mc.exe admin config export old-deployment-name > config.txt`.

 MinIO Client exports the config file to the current directory path.